 The Italian government finally relocated the approximately 20,000 inhabitants to modern day Matera in 1952.
 The Sassi remained deserted, except for a few hippie residents until 1986, when restoration efforts slowly began.

 Mel Gibson filmed The Passion of the Christ here due to the area’s resemblance to Jerusalem, giving the ancient town of Matera another publicity boost.
 On our visit, we found restaurants, galleries, local residences and bed and breakfasts scattered about the Sassi.

 Want to see more details about our incredible trip through Southern Italy?
-Check out our entire Italian Heel experience day by day!
+Check out our entire Southern Italy road trip experience day by day!

 Too soon, it was time to continue the drive for an overnight stay in Salerno, Italy.

 Alan and I would definitely like to return to spend several days in the luxurious Sextanteo Le Grotte della Civita located near Sasso Caveoso.

 Can you imagine what it would be like to experience the Sassi at night when the tourists have departed?